streamcloudapp/StreamCloud/README.md

 ## Contributing

-If you want to push StreamCloud to the next level say hi on [Twitter](https://twitter.com/StreamCloudApp) or via [email](mailto:mail@streamcloud.cc) and take a look at our [contribution guide](https://github.com/plaetzchen/StreamCloud/blob/master/CONTRIBUTING.md).
+If you want to push StreamCloud to the next level say hi on [Twitter](https://twitter.com/StreamCloudApp) or via [email](mailto:mail@streamcloud.cc), take a look at our [contribution guide](https://github.com/streamcloudapp/StreamCloud/blob/master/CONTRIBUTING.md) and take a look at the [issues](https://github.com/streamcloudapp/StreamCloud/issues) with a lot of awesome features.

+For visual tasks hit on [zutrinken](https://github.com/zutrinken) to get access to the design sources.
+All graphics are managed with [PaintCode](http://www.paintcodeapp.com/).

 ## Copyright & License

-Copyright (c) 2014-2015 Peter Amende, Philip Brechler - Released under the [MIT license](https://github.com/plaetzchen/StreamCloud/blob/master/LICENSE).
+Copyright (c) 2014-2015 Peter Amende, Philip Brechler - Released under the [MIT license](https://github.com/streamcloudapp/StreamCloud/blob/master/LICENSE).